JuJussel/clini-ui-lib/docs/Button.md

 - warn: Warning color button
 - disabled: Button is disabled
 - loading: Button is loading
-- plain: button has no background.
+- plain: Button has no background.
 Useful for cancel actions.